LGBTQ rights in New Zealand: Healthcare

 In April 2024, the Ministry also refused to confirm or deny whether it would follow the British Government's move to restrict the use of puberty blockers following the controversial Cass Report.
 In November 2024, the Ministry of Health under New Zealand First and the ACT Party released an evidence brief on puberty blockers.
 The brief found there to be a lack of evidence for both the efficiency and harms of puberty blockers and recommended "a more precautionary approach".
 However, it also found that "the evidence published to date, while of low quality, all indicates the use of pubertal blockers is safe".
 The country did not ban puberty blockers and a doctor who provides the treatments in New Zealand said it "would not change the way in which he practiced".

-On November 19, 2025, the Ministry of Health under New Zealand First and the ACT Party and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on December 19, 2025.
+On 19 November 2025, the Ministry of Health under New Zealand First and the ACT Party and led by Simeon Brown, announced a ban on puberty blockers for minors with gender dysphoria set to take effect on 19 December 2025.
 Minors with gender dysphoria already on puberty blockers will be able to continue them and the drug will also remain available for other uses like early onset puberty.
 Brown cited the Cass Review in his decision and said the ban will remain in place until the completion of the United Kingdom's clinical trial on puberty blockers.
 The ban was strongly condemned by the Royal Australian and New Zealand College of Psychiatrists (RANZCP), the Professional Association for Transgender Health Aotearoa (PATHA) and multiple other doctors in New Zealand.
 The ban was welcomed by right-wing political parties in New Zealand including the ruling New Zealand First and ACT party coalition, and was condemned by the opposition centre-left Labour Party as well as members of the Green Party.
+On 17 December 2025, the Wellington High Court granted an injunction preventing the ban from being enforced while a full judicial review is pending.